rava-dosa/epub2pdf/Readme.md

 4. It will generate {filename}.pdf in current directory

 # Known Bugs
-1. Problem in image addition
-2. Pdf Outline issues.
+1. Pdf Outline issues.
-3. page change for each chapter.
+2. page change for each chapter.

 # How it works
 1. Epub is zipped file containing xhtml and metadata.